 Clinical trials are research studies that help doctors find out if study drugs (alone or with other treatments) are safe and if they can help prevent, find, or treat diseases or conditions.
-Deciding to join a clinical trial is something you, those close to you, and your health care team should decide together.

 Why are these trials being done?

 The Bellwave trials are trying to learn more about the investigational study drug, nemtabrutinib, including: